RebElba42/WLSender/README.md

 ## WLSender

-**WLSender** is a modern, PyQt5-based application for logging and sending amateur radio QSOs (contacts) via UDP to a WLGate server.
-It features QRZ.com integration, FLRig support, a flexible and accessible QSO form, and robust error handling and logging.
+**WLSender** is a PyQt5-based application for logging and sending amateur radio QSOs (contacts) via UDP to a WLGate server.
+It features QRZ.com integration, FLRig support, flexible and accessible QSO form, robust error handling as well as logging.

 ---

 ### Features

-- **Modern PyQt5 GUI** with resizable, scrollable QSO entry form
+- **PyQt5 GUI** with resizable, scrollable QSO entry form
 - **QRZ.com lookup** for callsign data (name, QTH, country, grid)
 - **FLRig integration** for automatic frequency, mode, and band detection
-- **ADIF export** and UDP sending to WLGate server
+- **ADIF export** via UDP sending to WLGate server
 - **Configurable station data** and persistent settings
-- **Statusbar with history** and clipboard copy
 - **Debug output** for FLRig communication
-- **Comprehensive logging** to file (no console spam)
+- **Comprehensive logging** to file (no console out)
 - **Internationalization (i18n)** ready

 ---

 ### Callsign Tagging

-WLSender allows you to assign and manage custom tags for any callsign.
+WLSender allows you to assign and manage up to 5 custom tags for any callsign.
 - Tags are displayed as bubbles below the callsign field whenever a matching callsign is entered.
 - The tag database is stored as a JSON file in the `data` directory.
 - You can add, edit, or remove tags for any callsign using the built-in tag editor dialog, accessible from the toolbar or menu.